-MODULE 2 - Human Genetics, Genomics & Systems Biology
+MODULE 3 - Human Genetics, Genomics & Systems Biology

-This module will focus on human genetics, the genetic basis of human disease and the role genomics in tackling it.
-Although we can't experimentally modify the germline of humans in the same way as with model organisms, there is a long history of human genetics based both on the study of naturally occurring genetic variation, and on experiments in cells.
+Human genetics, the genetic basis of human disease and the role of genomics in tackling it are the focus of this module.
+Humans are a problem for the geneticist because, for all sorts of good reasons, we don't do experiments on ourselves.
 Human genetics has always needed to exploit technology to obtain answers to the problems it poses.
-We will examine the sequencing technologies that underpin our ability to analyse genomes, the human genome and its organisation, and the role of repetitive DNA in the control of gene expression.
-We will explore how we deal with assembling genome sequence, sequence variation and rare disease genetics.
+The sequencing technologies that underpin our ability to analyse genomes will be examined, followed by the organisation of the human genome, the role of repetitive DNA, and of epigenetics (including genomic imprinting).

-We will then move onto genetic approaches aimed at characterising other aspects of human variation, including genome-wide association studies, which lead to an understanding of the human genetic system.
-We will introduce the genomics approaches that underpin the functional analysis of genomes including the technologies for measuring gene expression, analysing transcription factor activity and chromatin states as well as an introduction to modern proteomics.
+We will explore how we assemble genome sequence and measure sequence variation and introduce rare disease genetics.
+We will then move onto genetic approaches aimed at characterising common diseases, including genome-wide association studies (GWAS).

+We will introduce the genomics approaches that underpin functional analysis of genomes, including technologies for measuring gene expression, analysing transcription factor activity and chromatin states, and introduce modern proteomics.

-The module will also examine the role of imprinting in mammalian genetics and the increasingly important area of mitochondrial genetics.
-Finally, we will explore the application of gene therapy approaches to deal with human disease.
+Finally, the module will review the application of gene therapy approaches to deal with human disease.